cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 The **Vars** screen of the Mindustry processor shows all variables and their values, but the variables are displayed in the order in which they were created.
 This typically results in a very chaotic order of variables, where variables defined by the user are mixed with temporary variables, making it quite difficult to find a specific variable in sufficiently large programs.

 This option can be used to make variables be displayed in a Mindustry processor in a well-defined order.
-Mindcode compiler ensures that by prepending a special block at the beginning of the program which creates user-defined variables in a specific order without altering their value.
-(The `packcolor` instruction is used, which can read - and therefore create - up to four variables per instruction.
-The result is not stored anywhere so that the variable-ordering code block doesn't change values of any variables, and therefore the behavior of the program remains unaltered, except for possible difference in timing.)
+Mindcode compiler ensures that by prepending a special non-executable block at the beginning of the program which creates user-defined variables in a specific order without altering their value.
+(The `draw triangle` instruction is used, which can create up to six variables per instruction.
+Since the entire segment of `draw triangle` instruction is skipped, the behavior of the program remains unaltered, except for possible difference in timing.)

 The value assigned to the sort-variables directive is a list of variable categories: